abarichello/godot-ci/README.md

 Each template has comments and provides only the build process, but not the upload / deploy / release step!
 You have to define this yourself.
 For convenience the image includes `cURL`, `rsync` and `bulter` (for itch.io).

-## Mono/C#

-TODO: At the moment not there because I have no experience with it.
-I will add this later again.

-## Android & IOS

-TODO: At the moment they are build but I have no idea how to test these builds as I have no test environment or use case.

-### GDNative/C++

-See [this repository](https://github.com/2shady4u/godot-cpp-ci) for automating GDNative C++ compilation, which is based off this repository.

-### Modules

-You have to compile Godot with the modules included first.
-See [this excellent repository](https://gitlab.com/Calinou/godot-builds-ci) by Calinou for automating Godot builds.

-After that, you would use the custom build to export your project as usual.
-See [this guide](https://gitlab.com/greenfox/godot-build-automation/-/blob/master/advanced_topics.md#using-a-custom-build-of-godot) by Greenfox on how to use a custom Godot build for automated exports.

 ## Troubleshoot

-#### Problems while exporting

 - **Check that the export presets file (`export_presets.cfg`) is committed to version control.** In other words, `export_presets.cfg` must _not_ be in `.gitignore`.
   - Make sure you don't accidentally commit Android release keystore or Windows codesigning credentials.
 These credentials cannot be revoked if they are leaked!